Olly Murs: 2012–2013: Right Place Right Time

 In April 2012, it was revealed that Murs was in the process of writing his third studio album, which was released on 26 November 2012.
 Murs has once again written with Steve Robson and Claude Kelly.
 Ed Drewett (best known for his work for The Wanted) and Andrew Frampton and Steve Kipner (producers of both albums for The Script) are other names that have been confirmed for the third album, and in a June 2012 interview with the website Examiner he confirmed the name of a new song, "One of These Days", which he described as a 'follow-on' song from "I Need You Now" on his previous album.

+In August, Murs performed at V Festival where he did his own set and also joined Madness for a performance of "It Must Be Love" and "One Step Beyond".

 On 17 September, Murs announced the first single from his third album, "Troublemaker", a collaboration with Claude Kelly and Steve Robson which features American rapper Flo Rida and was released on 18 November.
 It also served as Murs's second U.S. single.
 The same day, he also announced the name of the third album, Right Place Right Time.
 The cover artwork and track listing for the album was unveiled on 1 October.
 Murs will be embarking on a second arena tour of the UK and Ireland in February/March 2013 to support the album, as well as performing his first live European dates in Germany, Switzerland, Sweden and Denmark in April 2013.
 On 14 January 2013, Murs confirmed that the second single from the album would be "Army of Two", which was released on 10 March 2013.
 The album's third single, "Dear Darlin'", was released on 3 June 2013.
 On 25 August 2013, the album's title track "Right Place Right Time" was released as the fourth single.